 For my first time in restaurants like this, I love selecting the tasting menus.
 I believe it allows the chef to express him/herself the best and present to me the story of the restaurant or cuisine.
 The tasting menu at Carlo e Camilla in Segheria is a six course menu and thus seemed like the best option for this night.

-After the orders were taken, the waitress returned with a plate of beautiful looking amuse-bouches.
+After the orders were taken at the asian food in st. louis park mn the waitress returned with a plate of beautiful looking amuse-bouches.
 However as soon as the plate was placed on the table, the waitress disappeared without offering any explanation as to what the artistic morsels were.
 It was a little frustrating as I like to know what it is that i am about to eat and then I can get a better idea of what the chef’s approach to the meal will be.

 The first course was a slow cooked yolk, served with green gazpacho, broad beans, potato and mustard seeds.
 The dish was a visual feast – different colours and shapes all blended together perfectly.
 The same, however, could not be said about the taste – the dish was simply too bland.
 A bland yolk covering bland vegetables.
 A sprinkle of freshly ground pepper, perhaps, could have helped bridge the different flavour profiles but as it stood, a disappointing opening.

 Next up was the Veal Carpaccio.
 Again, the presentation was absolutely stunning.
 Thin slices of veal wrapped into a delicate bird nest topped with anchovy mayonnaise, agretti and drizzled with a meat jus.
 The tender slices of veal melted on the tongue and the warm, beefy, meaty jus held the dish together perfectly.
 After the initial disappointment of the opening yolk, this dish went some way towards redemption – a perfect marriage of taste and texture.